AndrewDMorgan/Note-Manager/README.md

 # Note-Manager
 A basic task manager I'm working on in my free time.
-I'm trying to create a clean expandable system.
+I'm trying to create a clean and expandable system.
 It currently has a list of notes its reading and you can switch between note boards and move notes and the note boards.
-Much more is to come.
+You can click a button to have a dropdown show sub notes on a note, sub notes not currently rendered.
+My goal is to create a highly function note/task manager for personal use thats also open source.
+Much more is to come soon hopefully.

 ## Current Features
  * Notes board veiwing and selecting
  * Note viewing
  * Note and note board reordering
  * Dark mode theme
+ * Dropdown menus on notes for sub notes

 ## Planned Features
  * Calander/timed events